VishnupriyaSR/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 **Required Libraries**

-Plotly - (To plot and visualize the data)
+Plotly - To plot and visualize the data

-Pandas - (To Create a DataFrame with the scraped data)
+Pandas - To Create a DataFrame with the scraped data

-Psycopg2 - (To store and retrieve the data)
+Psycopg2 - To store and retrieve the data

-Streamlit - (To Create Graphical user Interface)
+Streamlit - To Create Graphical user Interface

-json - (To load the json files)
+json - To load the json files

-git.repo.base - (To clone the GitHub repository)
+git.repo.base - To clone the GitHub repository

-**Steps:**
+**Procedure:**

 **Step 1:**